 The town of Salida certainly has a unique way of celebrating.
 They don’t just decorate their town; they decorate a mountain.
 Instead of the traditional town tree, they use thousands of vibrant lights to outline a 750-foot Christmas tree on Tenderfoot Mountain.
 It is often referred to as Christmas Mountain.
 Now that sounds like something out of a Hallmark movie!

 The lighting ceremony includes an indoor and outdoor festival with free cookies and hot chocolate for everyone in the community, and it is capped off with a spectacular fireworks display.

-The quaint, quiet town of Georgetown is home to only 1,000 people.
+One of the smaller Christmas towns in Colorado, the quaint, quiet town of Georgetown is home to only 1,000 people.
 The town, located just off Interstate 70, is surrounded by towering snow-covered mountains, and the postcard-perfect scenery alone is enough to draw visitors.